 A company can have as many users as needed, within reason.
 We recommend that you provide access to only those users that you feel comfortable interpreting the information to make decisions on sometimes complicated legal issues.
 Most new subscribers start with a group of core users and then expand that group as needed.

-We will update the six OD Comply subscriptions (Background Checks, Employment Applications, Garnishments, Marijuana, State Leave Laws, and State Wage & Hour Issues) when the law changes, to ensure that you have up-to-date forms, letters, and 50-state summaries (as applicable).
+We will update the five OD Complysubscriptions (Background Checks, Employment Applications, Marijuana, State Leaves, and State Wage & Hour) when the law changes, to ensure that you have up-to-date forms, letters, and 50-state summaries (as applicable).
 We provide email notifications to all users, summarizing any new developments and directing users to documents and information stored on the OD Comply Portal.
 OD Comply: E-Signatures is a product for which there are no updates.
 OD Comply: E-Signatures is a one-time product (i.e., with no legal updates) whereas other OD Comply products are subscriptions (i.e., for which updates are provided) because e-signature law has traditionally not been as fluid or changeable as the law in the areas covered by the OD Comply subscriptions (e.g., background checks, employment applications, etc.).

 The OD Comply materials are reader-friendly, so we do not anticipate a lot of questions about implementation.
 While we will be happy to answer a limited number of questions about the materials, any questions regarding more detailed, specific, or individual advice — related to the materials or any customization of the materials — are outside the subscription and will be billed at hourly rates.
 Subscribers may contact the authors of the subscription products for individual advice or customization of the forms, letters, etc. as follows: